-Candidates for admission should address the Director of Admissions, Edmund Ezra Day Hall, Ithaca, New York, stating that they desire to enter one of the two-year courses or the one-year course in dairy manufacturing and marketing in the College of Agriculture.
+Candidates for admission should address the Director of Admissions, Edmund Ezra Day Hall, Ithaca, New York, stating that they desire to enter the two-year course in the College of Agriculture.
 This should be done as early as possible, because it often takes considerable time to procure the necessary credentials.